datajoint/datajoint-github-page/_posts/2015-05-05-tabletiers.md

 layout: post
 title: 'Table tiers'
 tags: ['tutorial','matlab','python','help']
+summary: 'Specifying the type of table.'
 ---

 Every table in a DataJoint schema is assigned one of the four tiers: `lookup`, `manual`, `imported`, or `computed`.
 The tier helps establish the basic role of the data in the table and how valuable (difficult to replace) these data are.
+In Python, the tier is specified by inheriting from `dj.Manual`, `dj.Computed`, `dj.Lookup`, or `dj.Imported`.
+Additionally, one can mix in inheritance from `dj.Subordinate` to indicate that the table is a subtable.

 **Lookup** tables contain information that is involved in setting up the processing chain itself: filter settings, algorithm parameters, etc. Lookup tables are populated manually and their contents are copied when a new schema is set up.